quentinalais/FastAPI/README.md

 # FastAPI with Dev Container

+This is a first test to set up a Python application inside a devcontainer.

+## Start the API

+Run the following command to start the __FastAPI__.

-# Encountered issues:
+#### Encountered issues:

 SSH keys were not properly shared with the dev container: